Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.md

 Queries SNMP OIDs defined in a CSV file and checks the returned values against optional warning and critical thresholds.
 Supports SNMP v1, v2c, and v3 with authentication and privacy protocols.

-**Alerting Logic:**

-* OK, WARN, CRIT, or UNKNOWN depending on the OID definitions in the CSV file
-* WARN or CRIT conditions are defined per OID using Python expressions in the CSV file
-* Value changes can optionally be reported as WARN or CRIT via the "Report Change as" CSV column, persisted in a local SQLite database

 **Data Collection:**

 * Reads OID definitions from a CSV file in the `device-oids` directory (default: `any-any-any.csv`)